abbas-gheydi/dear-port-80/README.md

 ```
 It supports two kinds of upstream servers, the first one is a web server like nginx and the other one is a SSH server.
-It listens on port 8080 ( by default ) and it passes these two kinds of protocols on port 8080 at the same time!
+It listens on port 8080 ( by default ) and it serves these two protocols on port 8080 at the same time!
  It sends **all packets** to the HTTP backend server but if it detects that the request is from a SSH client then it proxies traffic to the SSH server.